seanslma/maki/Data/Forecast/Prophet/Prophet.md

 Prophet will internally scale `y` before fitting the model so `y` does not need to be normalized.

-For data without any seasonality or holiday effects, Prophet is just a piecewise linear regression, so it's not appropriate for these time seriese.
+For data without any seasonality or holiday effects, Prophet is just a piecewise linear regression, so it's not appropriate for these time series.

 quick start:\
 https://facebook.github.io/prophet/docs/quick_start.html#python-api